 In my experience, the file organization is what makes a difference between beginners and professionals.
 When a novice designer starts working on a project, he’s confident about remembering the names of all assets and drafts.
 When a professional gets to work, he realizes that the number of drafts and project revisions will grow over time — so he creates naming and storage conventions.

-Not keeping track of your assets is not the only problem designers face: Here’s a rundown of most common issues creative teams struggle with:
+Not keeping track of your assets is not the only problem designers face: Here’s a rundown of the most common issues creative teams struggle with:

 1. Making a mess of duplicates